 Reviewing your SharePoint hub structure can reveal opportunities to connect related hubs to make it easier to search across all of them and to apply a common navigational structure to make it easier to find content.

-Step 2—Identify common use cases
+Step 2: Identify common use cases

 Understanding the content your end users work with on a day-to-day basis is key to making it more findable.
 This requires engaging with them to learn about the content they need to store, what they need to access daily, and how they need to work with that content.
 In the previous section, we described a few approaches to engaging end users with interviews and surveys.

 It isn’t enough to identify the everyday use cases within your organization for Microsoft 365 content search.
-You also need to understand the user experience of those doing the searching.
+You also need to understand the end user experience of those doing the searching.
 The best way to do this is to ask for feedback.
-While it makes sense from a time-and-effort perspective to combine feedback with use cases, we call it out separately here because it’s a critical step in figuring out what you need to improve.

 It’s also good to ask additional questions in your surveys or interviews, such as, “How often do you look for content and can’t find it?” or “What frustrates you most about using content search in Microsoft 365?” because they can reveal pain points and insights into the search query results.
 This brings us to our next step.

-Step 4—Analyze search query data
+Step 4: Analyze search query data

-Running a search analysis can help you identify what people are looking for, providing useful insights into structuring your content in your environment.
 For example, if you know how many searches return valid or useful results versus how many fail, you can use that information to help you identify better ways to tag the relevant content to make it more findable.
 Likewise, you can evaluate successful content searches to identify the characteristics of your content that make it more discoverable and duplicate those characteristics across other types of content.

 You can find these insights easily by running the Microsoft Search Usage Report.
 On the Query Details page, you’ll find several content search queries that were clicked, abandoned, or returned no results.

-Step 5—Conduct a content inventory
+Step 5: Conduct a content inventory

 Unfortunately, SharePoint doesn’t have any tools to automate a content inventory.
 Some administrators use custom scripts in Microsoft PowerShell to list all the files in their document libraries, but it can be challenging to write and tricky to use.